Experience-Monks/jam3-lesson-project-structure/README.md

 <a name="app"></a>
 ##app

 The app folder contains any of your static website elements, such as your HTML/PHP files.
+This is the root folder for you local web server.
+You shouldn't need to edit any of the JavaScript or css files in this directory as they are bundled and output from the lib folder (although, there are some exceptions).
 <a name="node_modules"></a>
 ##node_modules